mic0331/eurostat/README.md

 The data (coming from [Eurostat](http://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=earn_nt_net&lang=en)) are available on a yearly basis therefore, it was making sence to display a multi-line chart to express the evolution / trend of the tax / net earning from year to year.
 For an individual year, the pie chart on the top show percentage in a nice way so the reader can immediatly see the ratio of tax vs. net earnings.

 Historical data are presented with line chart because like most time-series data, the best way to represent the data is nearly always going to be a line chart.
 Using a line chart we can quickly make some observations.
-Is there spike for some countries ? etc.  Next, as we are only concern by two categories (tax and net earnings), using a stacked bar (or normilized stacked bar) graph would be too much color on the chart.
+Is there spike for some countries ? etc. (see Danemark in 2012)  Next, as we are only concern by two categories (tax and net earnings), using a stacked bar (or normilized stacked bar) graph would be too much color on the chart.
 The key message is to show the ratio and the differences amongs countries.

 When the user mouve over a dot of the line graph, the pie chart display the corresponding ratio of the selected year.
 The choice has been made to **NOT** show the y axis to avoid an overload of information on the screen.
 The user interested by a specific value of the line graph can get it when a circle is selected.